Machine-xy/no8Machine.github.io/README.md

-# tyleransom.github.io
+# no8Machine.github.io
-Repository for Tyler Ransom's academic research website.
+Repository for Max's academic research website.
+Template from Tyler Ransom